 - 8.1 The result of the process described in section 7 is the Council's Capital Plan.
 This is a medium term financial and capital planning document covering a seven-year period (current financial year + six). - 8.2 Achievement against the Capital Plan is monitored regularly via monthly reports posted on the Council's intranet for use by the Council's staff.
-At the end of each quarter a statement is considered by the Council's Corporate Management Team and monitoring reports are presented to Members at meetings of the Finance, Innovation and Property Advisory Board.
+At the end of each quarter a statement is considered by the Council's Corporate Management Team and regular monitoring reports are presented to Members.